My Gardening Tips

 Old Lamp Shades

-Collect some because frost may still hit, and then save them in your shed for fall and spring.
-These stack easily in a corner of your shed or on a tall shelf out of the way when you don't need them.
+Collect some for special covers for frost.
+But they can also be useful when planting out new plants and you want to protect them from harsh sunlight on their first few days.
+So save them in your shed for fall and spring.
+These stack easily in a corner of your shed or on a tall shelf out of the way when you don’t need them.

 Use them as a cloche.
 The fabric or other material will shield your plant and the sizes are so varied you can find one to work on the plants that need protection.
 Just place over the top of the plant.
 If you need to, place a small piece of fabric over the top opening.